Self-Supervised Learning of Graph Neural Networks: A Unified Review: Predictive Learning

 \section{Predictive Learning}

 Compared with contrastive learning methods, predictive learning methods train the graph encoder $f$ together with a prediction head $g$ under the supervision of informative labels self-generated for free.
 We use the term ``predictive'' instead of ``generative'' categorized by~\citet{liu2020self} to avoid confusion, as not all methods introduced in this section are necessarily generative models.
-Categorized by how the prediction targets are obtained, we summarize predictive learning frameworks for graphs into (1) graph reconstruction that learns to reconstruct certain parts of given graphs, (2) graph property prediction that learns to model non-trivial properties of given graphs, and (3) multi-stage self-training with pseudo-labels.
+Categorized by how the prediction targets are obtained, we summarize predictive learning frameworks for graphs into (1) graph reconstruction that learns to reconstruct certain parts of given graphs, (2) invariance regularization that aims to directly learn robust and informative representations, (3) graph property prediction that learns to model non-trivial properties of given graphs, and (4) multi-stage self-training with pseudo-labels.
 In this section, we let $\bm H\in \mathbb{R}^{|V|\times q}$ denote the desired node-level representation and ${\bm h_i}$ denote the representation of node $v_i$.
 The general frameworks of three types of predictive learning methods are shown in Figure~\ref{fig:predictive}.
+We summary all predictive methods being reviewed by this survey in Supplementary Table~2 for a more clear comparison.